Syrian opposition group demands central role at unity talks

 "We will go to this meeting (on Thursday) with an open heart and mind but we affirm the need to maintain the central role of the SNC in the opposition," SNC leader Abdulbaset Sieda told an SNC conference in the Qatari capital Doha.

-"We see that any action that targets the SNC, with or without realising it, will extend the life of the regime."
+"We see that any action that targets the SNC, with or without realizing it, will extend the life of the regime."

 Thursday's meeting will discuss a proposal by influential dissident Riad Seif, who is an SNC member, to form a new 50-member civilian group that will later choose a temporary government and coordinate with the military wing of the revolt.